 Students must petition for the certificate no later than one semester following completion of their final course.

 The New School academic year consists of fall and spring semesters and a summer term.
 Academic calendars for summer programs vary by school and program.
 All calendars can be found here.

 Enrollment and Progress Towards Completion

-For certificate students enrolled with Parsons at Open Campus, students must file a Certificate Petition Form with Parsons at Open Campus during the last week of their final semester of study.
+Open Campus certificate students must submit a Certificate Petition Form to the University at the beginning of their final semester of study.

 Official transcripts are maintained for credit and certificate students, and can be requested through my.newschool.edu.

 We welcome international students into our certificates but unfortunately the university cannot sponsor a visas for these programs.
 If you are an international student, please visit link for more information.